cronologic-de/ug_xtdc_timetagger_xhptdc/README.md

 If you decide to contribute to this repository you transfer non-exclusive but unlimited rights to your edit to cronologic GmbH & Co.
 KG.

 ![Creative Commons by-nd 4.0](https://i.creativecommons.org/l/by-nd/4.0/88x31.png)

+The file [extraplaceins.sty](extraplaceins.sty) is in the public domain.